 - DMP Tool - provides detailed guidance and links to general and institutional resources and walks a US based researcher through the process of generating a DMP.

 You don't have to rely on a template tool.
-Learn more about writing a DMP by reviewing these sites:
+Learn more about writing a DMP by reviewing these resources:

 - DataOne - Primer on Data Management: What you always wanted to know